What to do if you think your private water supply is polluted

-If the nitrate concentration in your drinking water exceeds 50mg/l and is between 50 - 100mg/l, there could be an increased health risk to certain groups, such as babies under 6 months of age, who are at risk of developing Methaemoglobinaemia ('blue baby' disease where the baby is starved of oxygen).
+If the nitrate concentration in your drinking water exceeds 50mg/l and is between 50 to 100mg/l, there could be an increased health risk to certain groups, such as babies under 6 months of age, who are at risk of developing Methaemoglobinaemia (blue baby disease where the baby is starved of oxygen).
 There has, however, not been a case in Jersey in the last 20 years.